 In India, farmers are selling Vanilla bean extracts at Rs 25000 to Rs 30000 per kg.
-Three states of Southern India – Kerala, Karnataka and Tamil Nadu are producing Vanilla which are exporting globally.
+Three states of Southern India – Kerala, Karnataka, and Tamil Nadu are producing Vanilla which is exported globally.
 More than 3000 farmers are cultivating this bean.

 India exports around 40 tonnes of Vanilla which need more to compete with Western countries.
 The price of this bean will shoot up soon.
 The top variety is priced at US$470-490.
 A farmer in India earns Rs 20 lakhs from one acre of Vanilla farm.

-Vanilla bean extracts is commercially available for a period of more than hundred years.
-Such extracts are very sweet and often used as medicinal purposes.
+Vanilla bean extracts are commercially available for a period of more than a hundred years.
+Such extracts are very sweet and often used for medicinal purposes.

 Along with the extracts, there are additional products that could be prepared from this crop – cookie vanilla, vanilla blend, vanilla paste, vanilla absolute, vanilla oleoresin and many more.